Asadabidi/Asadabidi/README.md

 - 👋 Hi, I’m @Asadabidi
-- 👀 I’m interested in ...
+- 👀 I’m interested in python artificial intelegence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ai,ml,dl,iot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on above mentioned technologies project

-- 📫 How to reach me ...
+- 📫 How to reach me via email salarabidi110@gmail.com

 <!---
 Asadabidi/Asadabidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.